...

 Hattifnatt-Vegan-Friendly-Cafe-Kichijoji-Tokyo-Japan

-Tokyo has many great cafes, but we reckon some of the best ones are in Kichijōji.
-Not only is the food in many of them delicious, but they have unique vibe and offer a different dining experience.
+Although Tokyo has many great cafes, we reckon that some of the best ones are in Kichijōji.
+Not only is the food delicious, but they have a unique vibe and offer a different dining experience.

 For more information, refer to our article on Kichijōji’s Unique Cafes!